dialogflow/dialogflow-android-client/README.md

 ## Overview

-To create your own app, you must first add the API.AI SDK library to your project.
+To implement speech recognition and natural language processing features in your app, you must first add the API.AI SDK library to your project.
 There are two ways to accomplish this.
-The first way is simpler.
+The first way is recommended:

-* Add a dependency to your *build.gradle* file.
+1. Add a dependency to your *build.gradle* file.
 Add the following line to your **build.gradle** file.
 (In the sample app, the **apiAISampleApp/build.gradle** is an example of how to do this.)

     ```
     compile 'ai.api:sdk:1.4.5@aar'
     // api.ai SDK dependencies
-    compile 'com.android.support:appcompat-v7:21.0.3'
+    compile 'com.android.support:appcompat-v7:22.0.0'
     compile 'com.google.code.gson:gson:2.3'
     compile 'commons-io:commons-io:2.4'
     ```

-* Download the library source code from github, and attach it to your project.
+2. (Not recommended) Download the library source code from github, and attach it to your project.

-Now you can create your own app, using either integrated speech recognition or using your own speech recognition.
+Now you can use API.AI service features in your app using either integrated speech recognition or using your own speech recognition.

 ## Using integrated speech recognition